Make a donation to the PCA using PayPal.

 The Parkside Community Association (PCA), a 501c3 not-for-profit, is the largest membership-based community association in the City of Buffalo.
 Founded in 1963 to fight then-prevalent racist tactics of redlining and blockbusting, it has over the years successfully implemented programs that have contributed to the security and stability of the neighborhood.
 The PCA prides itself on the economic and ethnic diversity of the residents.

 The PCA continually meets the challenges an older urban neighborhood presents.
 Some of the routine challenges include absentee landlords, zoning and code issues, infrastructure deterioration and cutbacks in city services.
-The organization is governed by a 20-member, volunteer Board of Directors.
+The organization is governed by an 18-member, volunteer Board of Directors.
 The Board is elected annually by a neighborhood membership of more than 500 individuals, families, and business owners.
 Volunteers are the backbone of the organization.
 Eight or more standing and ad-hoc committees comprised of neighborhood volunteers regularly contribute an average 130 volunteer hours per month.

 The PCA provides a number of regular services to the neighborhood.
 The association runs a summer arts program for children; publishes a neighborhood newsletter containing crime alerts, and other important public notices as necessary; provides information, referral and crime prevention services for neighborhood residents; assists block clubs; holds community meetings; and was instrumental with the opening of the Parkside COPS Satellite station which addresses quality of life issues.
 The PCA also helped to restore two vacant buildings along the major commercial boundaries and assisted some homeowners with property improvements through low-interest loans.